-Anyone who is 18 years of age or older who is of sound mind may donate their body by completing the forms and returning the original to this office.
-Also, under some circumstances, a spouse, registered domestic partner, or attorney-in-fact, or children of the donor may make a donation at the time of death.
+Anyone who is 18 years of age or older who is of sound mind may donate their body by completing the forms and returning the original to this office or a person who holds Power of Attorney for Healthcare sometimes referred to as an Advanced Healthcare Directive.
+Also, under some circumstances, a spouse, registered domestic partner, or children of the donor may make a donation at the time of death.

-No, the Donated Body Program underwrites all costs associated with the removal, preservation and final disposition.
-However, there may be nominal fee charged to the immediate next of kin if the removal from place of death is in excess of 75 miles of UCLA.
+No, the Donated Body Program underwrites costs associated with the removal, preservation and final disposition.

 It is not necessary to use a funeral provider when donating a body.
 In some cases, however, family members may wish to have a funeral provider coordinate a memorial service.
 The family is responsible for any additional costs in these situations.